AtlantiCare: Organization & Expansion

+AtlantiCare traces its origins to November 30, 1898, when Atlantic City Hospital opened in a converted farmhouse at 26 South Ohio Avenue in Atlantic City with 10 beds.
+The hospital expanded to support the seaside community, opening a nursing school in 1901 and a new 100-bed hospital in 1907.
+It was renamed Atlantic City Medical Center in 1973, and in 1975 opened its Mainland Campus in Galloway Township.
+In 1993, the medical center's Board of Governors established AtlantiCare as an integrated healthcare system.

 The Mainland Campus, located on West Jimmie Leeds Road, opened in 1975.
 In 2005, AtlantiCare started a $35 million expansion project that included a new emergency department and the Roger B. Hansen Center for Childbirth.
 In 2009, the Mainland campus opened a $20 million Cardiac Catheterization & Rhythm Center.
 Recognizing that it serves as a resource of critical community infrastructure, when AtlantiCare expanded the hospital in 2007, it took protective measures by building Harmony Pavilion to withstand a category 3 hurricane.

+In 2009, AtlantiCare received the distinguished Malcolm Baldrige National Quality Award in the healthcare category.
+Presented by the U.S. Department of Commerce, the Baldrige Award is the nation's highest presidential honor for performance excellence and innovation.
+AtlantiCare was one of five organizations, and one of two healthcare organizations honored that year.
+Recipients were evaluated in areas including leadership, strategic planning, customer focus, workforce, process management and organizational results.

 In 2014, The Children's Hospital of Philadelphia (CHOP) and AtlantiCare announced a partnership.
 CHOP Newborn & Pediatric Care at AtlantiCare delivers tertiary pediatric and subspecialist support to southeastern New Jersey.
 CHOP pediatric hospitalists are at the Stanley M. Grossman Pediatric Center at AtlantiCare Regional Medical Center Atlantic City Campus.
 CHOP neonatologists are at the Neonatal Intensive Care Unit at the Roger B. Hansen Center for Childbirth at AtlantiCare Regional Medical Center Mainland Campus.
 CHOP clinicians also consult with emergency teams at both AtlantiCare hospitals.

+In 2015, AtlantiCare completed a $62.5 million expansion of the Mainland Campus, which included a new main entrance and updates to the hospital.

+In 2021, AtlantiCare broke ground on a new Medical Arts Pavilion on Ohio Avenue in Atlantic City, on the same block where Atlantic City Hospital was founded in 1898.
+The three-story, 69,700-square-foot facility opened in 2022 at a cost of $38.3 million.
+The pavilion expanded services including maternal-fetal medicine, family planning, pediatrics and family medicine, while also becoming the home of AtlantiCare's Medical Education Program and a clinical simulation center.

+AtlantiCare marked its 125th anniversary in 2023.
+That year, Michael J. Charlton became president and chief executive officer, initially serving in an interim capacity beginning June 1 before being appointed permanently in October.
+Charlton had previously served on AtlantiCare's Board of Directors for more than 14 years, including six years as board chair.